laxeye/zga/README.md

 Your feedback on other OS is welcome!

 ## Usage

-You should run `zga.py` if You cloned the source code or `zga` otherwise.

-Run 'zga.py -h' to get a help message.
+Run `zga -h` to get a help message.

 Examples:

 Perform all steps: read qc, read trimming and merging, assembly, CheckM assesment with default (bacterial) marker set, DFAST annotation and use 4 CPU threads where possible:

-`zga.py -1 R1.fastq.gz -2 R2.fastq.gz --threads 4 -o my_assembly`
+`zga -1 R1.fastq.gz -2 R2.fastq.gz --threads 4 -o my_assembly`

 or use SPAdes and provide it with paired-end and nanopore reads of archaeal genome (CheckM will use archaeal markers)

-`zga.py -1 R1.fastq.gz -2 R2.fastq.gz --nanopore MiniION.fastq.gz -a spades --threads 4 --domain archaea -o my_assembly`
+`zga -1 R1.fastq.gz -2 R2.fastq.gz --nanopore MiniION.fastq.gz -a spades --threads 4 --domain archaea -o my_assembly`

 or from Nanopore reads using only unicycler

-`zga.py --nanopore MiniION.fastq.gz -o nanopore_assembly`
+`zga --first-step assembling --nanopore MiniION.fastq.gz -o nanopore_assembly`

 Perform genome assesment and annotation:

 With 'Pectobacterium' CheckM marker set:

-`zga.py --step check -g pectobacterium_sp.fasta --checkm_rank genus --checkm_taxon Pectobacterium -o my_output_dir`
+`zga --first-step check_genome -g pectobacterium_sp.fasta --checkm_rank genus --checkm_taxon Pectobacterium -o my_output_dir`

 Let CheckM to infer the right marker set:

-`zga.py --first-step check -g my_genome.fa --checkm_mode lineage -o my_output_dir`
+`zga --first-step check_genome -g my_genome.fa --checkm_mode lineage -o my_output_dir`

 ## Know issues and limitations

-Don't forget: ZGA is in the early testing...
+ZGA is in the stage of active development.

-I hope to fix next issues **ASAP**:
+I hope to fix next issues *ASAP*:

-* It's not posible to provide multiple read libraries i.e. tow sets of PE reads or two nanopore runs.
+* It's not posible to provide multiple read libraries i.e. two sets of PE reads or two nanopore runs.
-* It's not possible to install all dependencies with Python 3.8 via conda, please use 3.7 or 3.6.
 * There is no conda package

-Limitations of unicycler:
+Known issues and limitations:

 * Unicycler doesn't use mate-pair reads.
+* It's not possible to install all dependencies with Python 3.8 via conda, please use 3.7 or 3.6.

-Don't hesitate to report bug or feature!
+Don't hesitate to report bugs or features!

 ## Cite

 It's a great pleasure to know, that your software is useful.
-Please cite ZAG:
+Please cite ZGA:

 Korzhenkov A. (2020).
 ZGA: prokaryotic genome assembly and annotation pipeline.